-If you have been diagnosed with one of the above conditions, the Diabetes Center for Advanced Care is now accepting self-referrals; or your primary care provider may refer you.
+If you have been diagnosed with one of the above conditions, the Diabetes Care Center is now accepting self-referrals; or your primary care provider may refer you.

 Our office staff includes nurse practitioners who specialize in the care of people with diabetes:

 - Tondra Mapus APRN, FNP-C

 As one of our patients, information regarding your current therapy is communicated to your primary care provider’s office after each endocrinology visit.
 We recognize that communication with you and your healthcare providers allows for continuity of care.
 We also work very closely with the Diabetes Self-Management Educational program at Firelands Regional Medical Center, which is staffed by a diabetes nurse educator and registered dietitian.

 Diabetes is a life-changing diagnosis.
 It takes ongoing education and commitment to properly self-manage the disease.
 If you or a loved one has received a diabetes diagnosis, ongoing support is available in the form of diabetes self-management education at Firelands Regional Medical Center.

 This program is for individuals diagnosed with diabetes and their families.
 It’s designed to provide educational information and self-management skills while encouraging patients to live an active lifestyle and prioritize their health.